email@example.com | 254 20 2663761 or 254 713 771 001

 Sweetwaters Game Reserve

 Sweetwaters Game Reserve is 24,000-acre private ranch with magnificent views across the plains to the snow capped peaks of Mount Kenya.
 It is another of the famous Kenya safari destinations.
 This game sanctuary is the closest reserve to Nairobi (2.5 hours drive) home to all the big five game, and has the highest ratio of game-to-area of any park or reserve in Kenya.
 Its popular waterhole is floodlit by night, providing excellent and secluded rarely seen game viewing.

-	Located on the reserve is one of several Jane Goodall Institute Sanctuaries maintained in East Africa.
+Located on the Sweetwaters Game Reserve is one of several Jane Goodall Institute Sanctuaries maintained in East Africa.
 Kept here are a group of chimpanzees originally housed at the JGI sanctuary in Bujumbura, Burundi.
 When the Burundi government became unstable in 1994, the chimpanzees were relocated here.

 Sweetwaters Chimpanzee Sanctuary is a 200-acre sanctuary set up at Sweetwaters Game Reserve, a 15-minute drive from Sweetwaters Tented Camp.
 A visit to this Sanctuary and the 30-minute walk in the bushes along the river is a good add to your stay at Sweetwaters.